Pier 42 (East River)

-Pier 42 is a pier in the Lower East Side of Manhattan, New York City.
+Pier 42 is a pier on the Lower East Side of Manhattan, New York City.
 It was the last working cargo pier on the Manhattan shore of the East River, operating from 1963 to 1987.
 Since the early 2010s, plans have been underway to turn Pier 42 into a park.

 History

 In the mid-19th century, sea trade in New York shifted to the deeper channels of the Hudson River, and the streets along the East River shore were developed with factories, and later with tenements housing various immigrant communities.
 The waterfront block of South Street opposite Pier 42 lingered on as an industrial area for a few more decades.

 The pier was constructed in 1963 as a newsprint terminal.
 At the time, a fifth of all ocean-borne goods arriving in the United States came by ship to New York.
 At Pier 42, an estimated 935 million bananas arrived every year from Ecuador.
 It received its last shipment, a load of bananas, in November 1987.
 The high cost of labor and transportation, as well as the residential development of the shoreline neighborhoods spelled an end to Manhattan’s role as an international port of trade.